csbasil/gutenberg-api/README.md

 `docker compose up --build`

-Alternatively, one can run it pgadmin also, by:
+Alternatively, one can run it with pgadmin also, by:

 `docker compose --profile=pg-admin up`

 The above command will setup all the required containers: fastapi, postgres, pgadmin(optional) and intialize the gutenberg dump data on its first run.

-The api can be accessed via `localhost:8000`.
+The api can be accessed via `localhost:8000/docs` along with swagger documentation.